deleeuwj1/CS1XA3/README.md

 ## Assign2
   - This directory contains code for a simple game created in ELM.
+     - You are a circle in a rectangular world.
+Try your best to escape!
-  - You can also also find a link to my resume there.
+  - The README.md file contains a link to my resume.
+Feel free to check it out.

 ## Assign3
   - This directory will contain the code for Assignment 3.